Kailen Sheridan: San Diego Wave

 After five seasons in New Jersey, Sheridan was traded to NWSL expansion club San Diego Wave in December 2021 in exchange for $130,000 in allocation money and expansion draft protection.
 She led the Wave to qualify for the playoffs in their first year of play and was voted Goalkeeper of the Year.

 Sheridan kept a league-best nine clean sheets in the 2023 regular season as the Wave won the NWSL Shield and was again nominated for Goalkeeper of the Year.

+At the end of 2025, Sheridan departed from San Diego on a mutual contract termination.
+She had made over 86 appearances for the Californian club.

+North Carolina Courage

+In January 2026, Sheridan signed a two-year contract with the North Carolina Courage.
+She was named a team captain going into the season alongside Natalie Jacobs and Ryan Williams.